KalpakGaonkar/patient-management-system/README.md

 ## List of Patients

-This page is visible after the doctor clicks on "My Patients" button from the navigation bar
+This page is visible after the doctor clicks on **My Patients** button from the navigation bar

 There are two sections to this page: